RIZAmohammadkhan/GuiKeyStandaloneGo/README.md

 Follow the instructions in the `README_IMPORTANT_INSTRUCTIONS.txt` file generated within your output package directory.
 Typically:
 1. Deploy the contents of `LocalLogServer_Package` to your server machine and run `local_log_server.exe`.
 Note its PeerID and listening addresses from its logs.
 2. Deploy the contents of `ActivityMonitorClient_Package` to the target Windows machine(s) and run `activity_monitor_client.exe`.

-## Next Steps & Future Work

-*   **Refine Generator Standalone Capability:** Transition the generator from using `go build` (requiring a user Go environment) to embedding pre-compiled client/server payloads and generating only configuration *files* (e.g., JSON) for these payloads.
-This would make the generator truly standalone.
-*   **Generator UI:** Develop a native GUI (e.g., Fyne, Gio, Wails) for the generator for easier use.
-*   **Enhanced Logging:** Implement structured, leveled logging (e.g., Zerolog, Zap) in client and server for better diagnostics.
-*   **Web UI Enhancements:** Add filtering, searching, and more detailed views to the server's web interface.
-*   **Robustness:** Further harden P2P connectivity, error handling, and resource management.
-*   **Testing:** Comprehensive unit, integration, and end-to-end tests.
-*   **Security:** Review and enhance security considerations (e.g., client authentication beyond shared key).

-## Contributions

-(Details on how to contribute if this were an open project)

----